 Neuschwanstein Castle – This is the castle that supposedly inspired the famous Disney castle.
 It’s located in the Bavarian countryside and was the home of Ludwig II, who turned a little bit mad during his time.
 It’s an amazing place to visit, especially if you longer in the city.
 Click here to book your tour!

-Zugspitze – Zugspitze is the highest point in Germany and not far from Munich.
+Zugspitze – Zugspitze is the highest point in Germany and isn’t far from Munich.
 It’s a spectacular, but challenging hike to the top, however, you can ride a cable car to the top. another option is to visit as part of a tour that will help you get to the peak!
 Click here to book your tour!

 Oktoberfest Experience – It’s virtually impossible to get a ticket for Oktoberfest, which is a shame because it would be a lot of fun.
 However, you can book a tour and be guaranteed a seat at the festival.
 This is worth doing if you want to experience the festival while it’s in Munich!
 Click here to book your Oktoberfest Experience!